 The SCC campus has a number of wonderful student services, The Student Center/the Lair (bldg. #6), is the center of student activities and services.
-The areas available include a cafeteria, auditorium, a lounge area, and the student bookstore.
+The areas available include a cafeteria, auditorium, a lounge area including the Entertainment Center (GAME ROOM), and the student bookstore.
 Some additional highlights are a student-operated restaurant, bakery, greenhouse, childcare and a hair/nail salon.
-In the Health Science building, students can make an appointment for dental X-rays, instructions on oral hygiene/polishing, heart evaluation through EKG and Echocardiography, lung evaluation through pulmonary function testing.
+In the Health Science building, students can make an appointment for dental X-rays, instructions on oral hygiene/polishing, heart evaluation through EKG and Echocardiography, lung evaluation through pulmonary function testing, and some vision care services.
 (Some services performed during selected quarters only, check with department for dates and times).